Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Study design

-\paragraph{Task completion} Figure~\ref{fig:exemplary_conditions} shows the interface that participants in the \emph{task-relevant} as well as the \emph{gendered} condition see during the completion of the task.
-Explanations involve a dynamic highlighting of important words for either AI model (\emph{task-relevant} and \emph{gendered}); and they also indicate whether certain words are indicative of \emph{professor} (blue) or \emph{teacher} (orange).
+\paragraph{Task completion} \Cref{fig:exemplary_conditions} shows the interface that participants in the \emph{task-relevant} as well as the \emph{gendered} condition see during the completion of the task.
+In line with traditional LIME applications for text data~\citep{mardaoui2021analysis}, explanations involve a dynamic highlighting of important words for either AI model (\emph{task-relevant} and \emph{gendered}).
+For a given prediction, the colors indicate which outcome prediction (\textit{professor} or \textit{teacher}) a word contributes towards (see~\citep{ribeiro2016should}).
+The binary prediction is then obtained using a threshold applied to the predicted probability.
+For instance, in \Cref{fig:exemplary_conditions} (\textit{task-relevant} condition), the word \textit{students} is indicative of \textit{teacher} (orange), and the word \textit{research} is indicative of \textit{professor} (blue).
+The binary prediction is \textit{professor} because the predicted probability that the bio belongs to a professor is greater to 50\%.
 Lastly, the color intensity shows the importance of a given word in the AI's prediction.
-This interface is similar to related studies on AI-assisted text classification~\citep{lai2020chicago,schemmer2022should,liu2021understanding}.
-Participants in the \emph{task-relevant} and the \emph{gendered} condition are confronted with 14 bios similar to the one in Figure~\ref{fig:exemplary_conditions}, whereas participants in the baseline condition are shown the same set of bios without highlighting of words, and the AI prediction without color coding.
+This interface is similar to related studies on AI-assisted text classification~\citep{lai2020chicago,schemmer2023appropriate,liu2021understanding}.
+Participants in the \emph{task-relevant} and the \emph{gendered} condition are confronted with 14 bios similar to the one in \Cref{fig:exemplary_conditions}, whereas participants in the baseline condition are shown the same set of bios without highlighting of words, and the AI prediction without color coding.
 Recall that the AI recommendations are identical across conditions.
 For each instance, participants are asked to make a binary prediction about whether they believe that a given bio belongs to a professor or a teacher.
-We incentivize accurate predictions through bonus payments (see \S~\ref{sec:data_collection}).
+We incentivize accurate predictions through bonus payments (see \Cref{sec:data_collection}).